Updated: Jul 11, 2022

 Polyester is often considered more sustainable from a consumer care standpoint because it requires less water, energy and heat for washing.
 Polyester garments last a very long time, making them perfect for uniforms and technical garments because their longevity reduces consumption and waste.
 Ecotextiles points out that "[polyester] wears like iron – so you can keep your sofa looking good for 30 years.
 The real question is, will you actually keep that sofa for 30 years?"

 The Issues with Polyester

-The process of converting crude oil to fabric requires high amounts of energy.According to the Common Objective, the energy required to produce polyester (125 MJ of energy per kilogram produced) and the greenhouse gas emitted (14.2 kg of CO2 per kilogram produced) make it a high-impact process.
+The process of converting crude oil to fabric requires high amounts of energy.According to the Common Objective, the energy required to produce polyester (125 MJ of energy per kilogram produced) and the greenhouse gas emitted (14.2 kg of CO2 per kilogram produced) makes it a high-impact process.
 In 2015, polyester produced for clothing emitted 282 billion kg of CO2 – nearly three times more than for cotton.

-Recycled Polyester - rPET
+Recycled polyester - rPET

-Polyester was one of the first fashion fibers to be recycled into a brand new fibre and the most common to see brands use.
+Polyester was one of the first fashion fibres to be recycled into a brand new fibre and the most common to see brands use.
 For example, Econyl and rPET are often used for swimwear.